 Message Description/Solution RTC is dead - Replace and run SETUP Replace the computer battery and then run the BIOS Setup utility to restore previous configuration information.
 System BIOS shadowed This indicates that your computer's BIOS was successfully copied to shadow RAM.
-System cache error - Cache disabled RAM cache failed.
-Run the BIOS Setup utility and restore all settings to original values.
+System cache error - RAM cache failed.
+Cache disabled Run the BIOS Setup utility and restore all settings to original values.
 If the problem persists, contact your Service provider.
 System CMOS checksum bad - run SETUP Correct the address conflict using the BIOS Setup utility.
 If the problem persists, contact your Service provider.
-System RAM failed at offset: nnnn System RAM failed.
-Run the BIOS Setup utility and restore all settings to original values.
+System RAM failed at System RAM failed. offset: nnnn Run the BIOS Setup utility and restore all settings to original values.
 If the problem persists, contact your Service provider. nnnn System RAM passed Where nnnn is the amount of system RAM (in kilobytes) that tested successfully.
 System timer error Your computer's timer test failed.
 Run the BIOS Setup utility and restore all settings to original values.
 If the problem persists, contact your Service provider.
 UMB upper limit segment address: nnnn Displays the address of the upper limit of UMB.
 This indicates the released segments of the BIOS that can be reclaimed by a virtual memory manager.
 Video BIOS shadowed This indicates that your computer's video BIOS was successfully copied to shadow RAM.
+Invalid system configuration data.
+Please run the configuration utility.
+Run the BIOS Setup utility.
+Under the "Advanced" section, toggle down to the "Reset Configuration Data" selection.
+Change the setting to "YES", save changes and then exit the BIOS Setup utility.
+Your computer will then reboot without displaying the error message.